google/docsy/userguide/content/en/docs/adding-content/iconsimages.md

 ---
-title: "Logos and Images"
+title: Logos and Images
-linkTitle: "Logos and Images"
 date: 2017-01-05
 weight: 6
-description: >
-  Add and customize logos, icons, and images in your project.
+description: Add and customize logos, icons, and images in your project.
 ---

 ## Add your logo

-Add your project logo as `assets/icons/logo.svg` in your project.
+Place your project logo in `assets/icons/logo.svg`.
 This overrides the default Docsy logo in the theme.
-If you don't want a project logo, set `navbar_logo` to `false` (or delete the variable) in your `config.toml`/`config.yaml`/`config.json`:
+If you don't want a project logo, set `navbar_logo` to `false` in your project's config:

 {{< tabpane persistLang=false >}}
 {{< tab header="Configuration file:" disabled=true />}}